-Your Unit is Leaking
+1. Your Water Heater is Leaking

 Your water heater may occasionally show condensation on the outside, a reaction based on the water’s temperature and the room it’s located in — this is normal.
 You should take alarm when there is a steady dripping down the side of the unit or a puddle of water at the base.

 Metal expands when heated, so if it expands too much or enough over time, a break can form.
 There are several consequences to not addressing a leak.
 Depending on where the unit is located, carpet or other flooring may be damaged, as well as any items near the water heater.

 A plumbing professional can check the whole unit and find the source of the leak.

 2. Rust-Colored Hot Water

 If there is rusty water coming from just the hot temperature, it may be an issue inside the water tank.
 The pole inside the heater is made of metal and can rust when damaged.
 Rust in your water can cause potential health hazards.
 So, if you discover what looks like rust or discoloration, call a plumber right away.